jhy/jsoup/README.md

 1. [Download](https://jsoup.org/download) the latest jsoup jar (or add it to your Maven/Gradle build)
 2. Read the [cookbook](https://jsoup.org/cookbook/)
 3. Enjoy!

+### Android support
+When used in Android projects, [core library desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) should be enabled to support Java 8+ features.

 ## Development and support
 If you have any questions on how to use jsoup, or have ideas for future development, please get in touch via the [mailing list](https://jsoup.org/discussion).